ddcroft73/ft-migrater_/README.md

 <b> A simple file migration app with GUI.
 Given a directory full of different files, exports the
  files across the computer using destinations set by the user.
 This application was created due to a need to constantly move and sift through the files in 2 folders populated by a scraper\file downloader.
-It allows me to view what files have been downloaded, delete any trash, and move them in bulk as needed.</b>
+It allows me to view what files have been downloaded, delete any trash, and move them in bulk as needed. and to add delete support for new or old file types.</b>
        <br><br>
   Basic features as per user requirements: <br><br>
     GUI will display all files and directories of a predefined path. <br>